SKB231/SKB231/README.md

 ### Hi there 👋

+## What am I studying?
+  I'm a sophomore at Georgia Tech, College of Computing.
+I am working towards my B.S.
+Computer Science.
+My threads are the Intelligence and Information Internetworks.

 <!--
 **SKB231/SKB231** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.